President Frederic Will, BA, Ph.D.

-Dr. Raniero M. Speelman studied Italian, Humanistic Latin and History of Art at Leyden University and has been working since 1987 at Utrecht University, the Netherlands, as Assistant Professor.
-He is a specialist on Renaissance culture as well as on travel literature and Italian literature.
-He published books, critical text editions and articles on Pietro Della Valle, Primo Levi and others.
-He was the first Erasmus guest lecturer at Hacettepe University’s Art History Department and is a frequent guest lecturer at Ankara University, Turkey.
-He is as well a lecturer at the EYE, the Netherlands Institute of Movie Education and at the HOVO (Higher Education for Elderly People) at Utrecht.
+Dr. Raniero M. Speelman studied Italian, Humanistic Latin, and History of Art at Leyden University and has been working since 1987 at Utrecht University, the Netherlands, as Assistant Professor.
+He is a specialist in Renaissance culture as well as in travel literature and Italian literature.
+He published books, critical text editions, and articles on Pietro Della Valle, Primo Levi and others.
+He was the first Erasmus guest lecturer at Hacettepe University's Art History Department and is a frequent guest lecturer at Ankara University, Turkey.
+He is as well a lecturer at the EYE, the Netherlands Institute of Movie Education, and at the HOVO (Higher Education for Elderly People) at Utrecht.
 He co-authored the following study guides: Renaissance History and Italian Cinema.

 Ozkan, Nevin, Ph.D.